GameWorkstore/async-network-engine/CppSDK/README.md

 Save and generate the CMake project.

-or update package for a newer version, update GIT_TAG from 0.2.0 to any released version on Releases.
+To update package for a newer version, update GIT_TAG from 0.0.1 to any released version on Releases.

 ## Usage examples